Radnen/link.js/README.md

 var results = Link(Link(array).where(even).sample(5)).map(timesten).each(print);
 ```

 - each(fn)         - runs the results through the given function.
 - invoke(method)   - runs the results, invoking the named method.
+- first(|fn)       - returns the first item, or the first that passes fn.
 - toArray()        - returns an array.
 - contains(o|p)    - returns true if something satisfies the predicate or matches the object.
 - some(o|p)        - returns true if something satisfies the predicate or matches the object.
-- indexOf(o) - returns -1 if item not found, or the index.
-- indexOf(o|p[,v]) - returns -1 if item not found, or the index.
-Compares an object, a key and value, or uses a predicate.
+- indexOf(p|v)     - returns -1 if item p is not found, or prop p != v, or the index.
 - every(fn)        - checks to see if all items satisfy the predicate.
 - reduce(fn, memo) - reduces the results, starting at memo, or if not, the first item.
 - length()         - returns the overall length.
 - count(p)         - returns the overall number of times the predicate was satisfied.
 - min(rank)        - returns the minimum element using a ranking function as a benchmark.
 - max(rank)        - returns the maximum element using a ranking function as a benchmark.
 - last()           - returns the last result.
 - sample(num)      - selects a random element, up to num of them or once.
 - sort(fn)         - sorts the resulting list with given function, or uses JS default.
 - groupBy(fn)      - returns an array of values grouped by the grouping function.

 Planned Features
 ================

+- Create an official API page (perhaps in the wiki)
 - Add more features common to Lazy/Underscore
 - Find a decent way to generate 'runners'
 - Make it web friendlier (Node support, etc)